RukshanJS/dammit-aws/ReadMe.md

 Only execute these with an authenticated AWS IAM user AND if you know what you are doing!
 Otherwise you'll loose a lot of important data.

+## Development
+This project is under 🚧 active development 🚧